 Role-player Responsibility Department of Environmental Affairs Review and update standards and guidelines regarding air quality.
 Propose changes, if necessary.
 Oversee auditing function to ensure adequate ambient and compliance monitoring (as set out in the Pollution and Waste Management Policy).
 Department of Health Provide specialist support on air pollution-related matters.
 Liaise with the Civil Aviation Agency.
 SA Civil Aviation Agency Issue license for airport activities.
 Ensure compliance with this Policy.
 Comply with International Civil Aviation Organization (ICAO) standards and requirements.
 Comply with current legislation.
 Carry out reviews and updates.
 Liaise with airport operators/owners, government departments, local and provincial authorities.
 Provincial Government Comply with current legislation.
-Approve new proposals for the development of airport complexes.
-Liaise with the public, airport authorities, government departments, local authorities and industry.
-Local Authority Monitor and regulate matters of air pollution in conjunction with the proposed Integrated Pollution and Waste Management Policy.
+Approve new proposals for the development of airport complexes Liaise with the public, airport authorities, government departments, local authorities and industry.